16 May 2019

 If they become law, these trust-related proposals will mark the first major legislative change for the island’s fiduciary sector since the introduction of the concept of a 'Guernsey foundation' six years ago, which gave HNWIs something to use instead of (or alongside) traditional trusts.
 It marked an important development for Guernsey, which wanted to penetrate civil law jurisdictions and some of the emerging markets more deeply.
 It was always envisaged that Guernsey foundations could be established for philanthropic purposes and a sizeable number of them – some set up by my own firm – now are.
 Latter-day philanthropists are looking for innovative ways in which to be charitable.
 They are often highly successful entrepreneurs who wish to be active in their philanthropy and do not particularly want to benefit from the tax advantages of charitable status.
 Foundations have another use.
 Like trusts, they are used as holding vehicles for family offices.
 The Guernsey Foundations Law, which follows the model of the civil law foundation, is quite different from that of Jersey and provides families with a choice.
 Plenty of foundations now reside in the island and both the private wealth industry and investors are using them in a variety of novel ways.
 My own firm established the first ‘Private Trust Foundation’ by which, in an interesting combination of common law and ideas from civil law, we created a foundation whose job it was to act as the trustee of a trust.
 The distinguishing feature of a Guernsey foundation is its ability to create classes of enfranchised beneficiaries and disenfranchised beneficiaries with different rights in respect of access to information about that foundation.
 Enfranchised beneficiaries are entitled to know about the foundation and are entitled to make certain applications in relation to the foundation in court.
 Disenfranchised beneficiaries are not entitled to any information about the foundation, nor do they have any standing to make any applications to the court.
 Conveniently, the constitution of a foundation may provide a mechanism by which a disenfranchised beneficiary may become an enfranchised beneficiary and vice versa.
 This may be useful if the circumstances of a beneficiary or the composition of the foundation’s assets change, making it prudent for the foundation or its beneficiaries to limit a beneficiary’s access to information.
 The moderate number of foundations registered in Guernsey to date - about 100 - belies the success of their introduction.
 Many of them hold exceptionally expensive assets which are managed and administered locally.
 Nobody is claiming that foundations are better than trusts, or vice versa, but the introduction of the Foundations Law gave Guernsey another tool for its toolbox.

 The new foundations have been particularly useful to people from civil law countries and other regions such as the Middle East, which has emerged as a key market in recent years for fiduciary business that involves asset protection and estate planning.
 Trusts and foundations established in Guernsey enable foreign settlors to pass assets to successive generations without having to contend with the forced-heirship regimes (such as those imposed by Sharia law) that would otherwise apply to their estates.
 The Middle East, Southern Africa, India and parts of Latin America suffer from political and economic uncertainty.
 In those places the stability and reliable court system of Guernsey are an attraction.
 Traditional markets of the UK and Western Europe remain.
-Russia and Eastern Europe, with above-average numbers of HNWs, also continue to be a source of new work.
+Eastern Europe, with above-average numbers of HNWs, also continue to be a source of new work.

 Substance and reputation